-Some of them perch atop the Hollywood Hills with magnificent views of the city below.
-Others are in an elegant area of Pasadena that any architecture lover will enjoy.
+Some of the homes perch atop the Hollywood Hills with magnificent views of the city below.
+Others are in an elegant area of Pasadena that any architecture lover will enjoy visiting.

 Named after original owner Aline Barnsdall's favorite flower, Hollyhock House was just part of a living and arts complex set on 36 acres.
 It was Wright's first commission in Los Angeles and one of his first open floor plans.

 Today, the house recognized by the American Institute of Architects as one of the seventeen Wright buildings that are representative of his contribution to American culture.
 The main house is open for tours, and three other buildings still stand on the site: the main house, the garage and chauffeur's quarters, and the so-called Residence A, which was built for artists' living quarters.